sadanand-singh/Blog/posts/prime.rst

 can go from the left most bottom corner to the right most upper corner?
 In chess naming conventions, from "a1" to "h8".

-**Clarification:**
+.. admonition:: **Clarification**

     In the original post this problem was ill defined.

     *Please solve this problem with the constraints that only up and right moves are allowed.*

 .. figure:: https://upload.wikimedia.org/wikipedia/commons/4/4b/Ternblad_grid_chess_problem.png
    :alt: Chess Board